xled/xled-docs/README.rst

 * `thingzi-logic-twinkly`_ - Twinkly lights integration for node red
 * `twinkly-animator`_ - Drawing and animation tools for Twinkly LED lights
 * Python class to interact with generation I device and IDA Pro loader of firmware binary in `Twinkly Twinkly Little Star by F-Secure LABS`_.
+* `Artnet 2 Twinkly`_ - interface XLights to Twinkly on a PC.
+Emulates an artnet controller, and converts received commands into something Twinkly can understand.

 Communities
 -----------